Gon, the Little Fox: Reception

 Gon, The Fox received favorable reviews.
 Marilyn Taniguchi writing for the School Library Journal described it as a "poignant tale (that) will resonate with older readers, who will empathize with the struggles of a lonely outsider." and suggested "Teachers will also appreciate the glimpse into Japan’s rich culture."
 Kirkus Reviews wrote "A lot of information about Japanese culture and custom is imparted in the course of this telling," and commented "(Illustrator Genjirou) Mita’s beautiful and delicate original watercolors offer readers’ eyes large and lovely resting places as they make their ways through this long tale." concluding "The startling and violent ending may make it difficult to find an audience, but it is a valuable introduction to a non-Western storytelling aesthetic."
 JQ Magazine called it "a valuable read for young people".

 Adaption

 The book was made into an animated movie Gongitsune (ごんぎつね) with Mayumi Tanaka as the voice of Gon.
 The movie premiered in March 1985.
+It was directed by Kôsei Maeda.

-Inspired by Nakichi Niimi's Gongitsune novel, Takeshi Yashiro who penned the script is also the director and animator for the short, under TECARAT stop motion animation studio.
-It had been announced that it will be screening in Japan from February 28 to March 5 2020.
-And is voiced by Masato Tanaka as Gon, and Miyu Irino as Hyojyu.
+In 2019, TECARAT STUDIO released a stop motion short film adaptation of Gongitsune.
+The film was directed by Takeshi Yashiro.
+Masato Tanaka was the voice of Gon.